Master (naval): United Kingdom

 In the Middle Ages, when 'warships' were typically merchant vessels hired by the crown, the man in charge of the ship and its mariners, as with all ships and indeed most endeavours ashore, was termed the master; the company of embarked soldiers was commanded by their own captain.

-From the time of the reforms of Henry VIII, the master was a warrant officer, appointed by the Council of the Marine (later the Navy Board) who also built and provisioned the Navy's ships.
+In England, and later the United Kingdom, from the time of the reforms of Henry VIII, the master was a warrant officer appointed by the Council of the Marine (later the Navy Board), which also built and provisioned the Navy's ships.
 The master was tasked with sailing the ship as directed by the captain, who fought the ship when an enemy was engaged.
-The captain had a commission from (and was responsible to) the Admiralty, who were in charge of the Navy's strategy and tactics.
+The captain had a commission from, and was responsible to, the Admiralty, who were in charge of the Navy's strategy and tactics.

 Duties

 The master's main duty was navigation, taking the ship's position at least daily and setting the sails as appropriate for the required course and conditions.
 During combat, he was stationed on the quarterdeck, next to the captain.
-The master was responsible for stowage of the hold, and making sure they had all the sailing supplies necessary for the voyage.
+The master was responsible for making sure the vessel had all the sailing supplies necessary for the voyage.
 The master was also in charge of stowing the hold and ensuring the ship was not too weighted down to sail effectively.
 The master, through his subordinates, hoisted and lowered the anchor, docked and undocked the ship, and inspected the ship daily for problems with the anchors, sails, masts, ropes, or pulleys.
 Issues were brought to the attention of the master, who would notify the captain.
-The master was in charge of the entry of parts of the official log such as weather, position, and expenditures.
+The master was in charge of entering into the ship's log information such as weather, position, and expenditures.